nands93/webserver/README.md

 - Invoked by [`cgiHandler::postCgi`](srcs/cgi/cgiHandler.hpp) using `execve` and environment from [`cgiHandler::createEnv`](srcs/cgi/cgiHandler.hpp)

 Current state:
-- Experimental: child process executes Python, but the HTTP response body currently does not capture the script’s stdout back to the client.
+- Experimental: child process executes Python, but the HTTP response body does not capture the script’s stdout back to the client.
 You will see a 200 OK with an empty body.
-- The standalone test harness [`cgiHandler::configCgi`](srcs/cgi/cgiHandler.hpp) (used by [srcs/cgi/maincgi.cpp](srcs/cgi/maincgi.cpp)) demonstrates execution and redirection, but is not wired into the main server path.
+- The standalone test harness [`cgiHandler::configCgi`](srcs/cgi/cgiHandler.hpp) (used by [srcs/cgi/maincgi.cpp](srcs/cgi/maincgi.cpp)) demonstrates execution/redirection but is not wired into the main server path.

 Ensure the script is executable.
 The form in [data/www/index.html](data/www/index.html) posts multipart/form-data to ../../cgi-bin/index.py.